mbb10324/react-figura/docs/developer-guidelines.md

 ### Branching Strategy

-- Main Branch: The main branch serves as the mainline development branch and represents the latest stable version of Figura.
-All code in the main branch should be production-ready.
+- Master Branch: The master branch serves as the mainline development branch and represents the latest stable version of Figura.
+All code in the master branch should be production-ready.
-- Feature Branches: When working on new features or enhancements, create a new branch based on the main branch.
+- Feature Branches: When working on new features or enhancements, create a new branch based on the master branch.
 Name the branch using a descriptive and concise format, such as feature/{feature-name}.
 For example, feature/user-authentication.
-- Bug Fix Branches: When addressing bugs or issues, create a new branch based on the main branch.
+- Bug Fix Branches: When addressing bugs or issues, create a new branch based on the master branch.
 Name the branch using a descriptive and concise format, such as bugfix/{issue-description}.
 For example, bugfix/form-validation-error.
 - Release Branches: If necessary, create release branches for specific versions or milestones.
 Release branches help isolate changes related to a specific release and allow for further testing and stabilization.
 Name the branch using a format like release/{version-number}.
 For example, release/1.0.0.

 ### Commit Messages